3 Questions about INFOTECH

 INFOTECH does not discriminate according to gender, origin, color or religion.
-Selection of applicants is mainly done according to Bachelor marks (GPA/CGPA or similar) in relation to other applicants from the same university or country provided that degree type, degree study field, program length (in years) and English proficiency meet the requirements.
+Selection of applicants is done according to Bachelor marks (GPA/CGPA or similar) in relation to other applicants from the same university or country if degree type, degree study field, program length (in years) and English proficiency meet the requirements.
 For further details, please see Application Requirements.

 The regular study time is 4 terms (semester)/two years.
 As an example, for Program Implementation 2019 (PY19) the official start of the program is 01-Oct-2018 and the graduation would typically be around October 2020.
 A thorough description of the program can be found in the section Program Overview.

 We ask applicants to choose their preferred specialization (major) within the application forms, but this choice has no impact on the chances of admission.
-INFOTECH is an admission-restricted program, therefore the competition for seats is on program level, not on specialization level.
+INFOTECH is an admission-restricted program, therefore the competition for seats is on the program level, not on the specialization level.
 All applications, no matter what specialization is given, compete for the same seats.
-The selection of a specialization together with the course contents documented in the Bachelor transcript determine the courses (modules/sub-modules) assigned for the 1st term by the examination commission.
-The specialization can be changed until start of the program.
+The selection of specialization together with the course contents documented in the Bachelor transcript determines the courses (modules/sub-modules) assigned for the first term by the examination commission.
+The specialization can be changed until the start of the program.